-Welcome to my travel and general fun blog about places I have visited and activities enjoyed both locally and abroad.
+Welcome to RJ On Tour, a travel and general fun blog about places I have visited and activities enjoyed both locally and abroad.
 I focus mainly on what I know and have experienced, that is UK holidays and day trips.
 But also some interesting trips further afield.

 Currently, I’m on lockdown in Birmingham which means my daily exercise is making me very familiar with the local urban architecture, particularly on the extensive canal network.

 I write about all aspects of my adventures including accommodation, eating out a big passion of mine, tourist attractions, architecture activities and the scenery.
 Each page will be image-rich with many photos usually taken on my phone or compact digital camera while trying to hold steady as the dog attempts to sabotage photos.

 Photography is something I need to work on, I mainly point and click lots then choose the best ones at the end of the day, I admire those with the patience to get every shot just right.
 The dog on the lead really doesn’t help my cause.